Voluntary Sector Support Guidance

 There are a number of reasons you might look to develop a new idea.
 Perhaps you’ve had personal experience of something and you want to use this to help others.
 Maybe there is a local project that you want to support for example fundraising for new play equipment or helping local people in need.
 Whatever your reasons, there are things to bear in mind as you start your exciting journey.

 Before you start it’s advisable to do your research.
 It’s important to check if there are any organisations with similar ideas to your own.

 If there are, you could support their work rather than starting up on your own.
 Working with others and channelling your combined efforts can often achieve far more.
 If there is a national organisation with similar aims, you could set up a local fundraising branch.
-Local fundraising initiatives work well for national charities; read more on the Motor Neurone Disease Association website.
+Local fundraising initiatives work well for national charities; one example is the Motor Neurone Disease Association.
+You can read more on their website here: Motor Neurone Disease Association website.
 Whatever your idea, it’s always worth doing your research and speaking with others about your ideas.

 Formal and informal groups

 If you do decide to take the next step and start something new, you need to think about how formal or informal your group will be.

 There are a vast number of community projects from informal meet-ups to more formal groups with a governing document (or constitution) and trustee board.
 Depending on what you hope to achieve, you need to decide on the appropriate way to start out.
 Small gatherings of people in a public place are often described as informal meet-ups, for example a small reading group meeting up in the local library or pub.